FergusDevelopmentLLC/geodev-node-rest/README.md

 2017-07-19T12:18:34.084-0600 I NETWORK  [thread1] waiting for connections on port 27017
 ~~~~

-### Web Server
+### Web Framework

 Node.js and Express.js were an early choice for the project.
 I wanted to keep the project completely JavaScript if possible.
-Node.js/
+I have been impressed with the easy of deployment and the utility of NPM and Yarn.

 #### Node.js